-- 30. The Chief Executive announced in her 2018 Policy Address the introduction of Chinese Medicine as part of the civil service medical benefits.
+30. The Chief Executive announced in her 2018 Policy Address the introduction of Chinese Medicine as part of the civil service medical benefits.
 Subsequently, the Government launched the Pilot Scheme on Civil Service Chinese Medicine Clinics (Pilot Scheme) in March 2020.
-Two Civil Service Chinese Medicine Clinics (CSCMCs) have been set up at the Chinese Medicine Clinics cum Training and Research Centres (CMCTRs) in the Eastern and Tsuen Wan districts respectively, providing civil service eligible persons (CSEPs) with an additional choice when seeking medical treatment. - 31.
-The Pilot Scheme has been very well received by the CSEPs with the average utilisation rate over 95% since service launch.
-In order to assess the effectiveness of the Pilot Scheme, we have just completed a review and decided to regularise the Pilot Scheme.
-We plan to increase the number of discs by increasing the capacity of the two CSCMCs and setting up new civil CSCMC(s) at other CMCTR(s).
-Our target is to increase the annual service capacity from 63 000 currently to around 100 000 by 2022-23.
-In addition, we will adopt a series of measures to enhance the Chinese Medicine services, including launching a CSCMCs webpage to enhance communication and information dissemination, as well as introducing a mobile application within 2022 for appointment booking of Chinese Medicine services.
-The Government will strive to improve the Chinese Medicine services for CSEPs in close collaboration with the Hospital Authority and the CSCMCs, with a view to providing more comprehensive civil service medical benefits to CSEPs in the long run. - 32.
-Apart from enhancing the Chinese Medicine services, we will continue to provide better quality and systematic medical services for CSEPs with chronic diseases through two services programmes, namely the "Integrated Care Programme" and "Stable Drug Use Pilot Programme" launched in March 2020.
+Two Civil Service Chinese Medicine Clinics (CSCMCs) have been set up at the Chinese Medicine Clinics cum Training and Research Centres in the Eastern and Tsuen Wan districts respectively, which offer free general consultation and acupuncture services to civil service eligible persons (CSEPs), providing them with an additional choice when seeking medical treatment.

+31. The Pilot Scheme has been very well received by the CSEPs with an average utilisation rate of over 95% since service launch.
+The Government has conducted a review of the Pilot Scheme about one year after its implementation.
+Announcement was made in October 2021 that the Pilot Scheme would be regularised, and the annual service capacity would be enhanced from 63 000 discs currently to around 100 000 discs by 2022-23 by way of increasing the capacity of the two CSCMCs and setting up a new CSCMC.
+In addition, a series of measures have been/would be taken to enhance the Chinese medicine services, including launching a designated webpage on CSCMCs in October 2021 to enhance communication with CSEPs and information dissemination, as well as introducing a mobile application within 2022 to facilitate appointment booking of Chinese medicine services.
+The Government will continue to enhance the Chinese medicine services for CSEPs in close collaboration with the Hospital Authority and the service operators of the CSCMCs, with a view to providing more comprehensive civil service medical benefits to CSEPs in the long run.

+32. Apart from enhancing the Chinese medicine services, we will continue to provide better quality and systematic medical services for CSEPs with chronic diseases through two services programmes, namely the "Integrated Care Programme" and "Stable Drug Use Pilot Programme" launched in March 2020.
 Furthermore, we are working towards the setting up of more families clinics and dental clinics with a view to enhancing the medical and dental benefits for CSEPs in the long run.